myohmy10420/evn_builder/docfiles/README.md

 # dotfiles

-All dot config files will set by stow
+1. All dot config files will set by stow
+2. Install nvim plugins